-So, instead of using your break to sit and read the news or scroll your social media account, get out of your chair and move your body.
+So, instead of using your break time to sit and read the news or scroll your social media account, get out of your chair and move your body.
 Take a quick walk around the block.
 Or how about rolling out a yoga mat and do some of these stretches in your home office for 60 seconds each.

 Connect with people

 It’s undeniable that humans are social creatures, so it makes sense that socialising helps recharge the batteries.
-When we’ve got good relationships with other people, it’s easier to cope with stress, getting social can also help to improve focus after a work break.
+When we’ve got good relationships with other people, it’s easier to cope with stress, and getting social can also help to improve focus after a work break.

-A good way to break after a 45 minute burst is to connect with friends or family.
-It’s amazing how a bit of banter and emotional connection can re-energise you and get you ready for the next 45 minute to an hour burst of productivity.
+A good way to break after a 45-minute burst is to connect with friends or family.
+It’s amazing how a bit of banter and emotional connection can re-energise you and get you ready for the next 45-minute to an hour burst of productivity.